netgroup/diffpriv_anontool/README.txt

 	- docker-compose up -d --build                          (ONLY FOR FIRST RUN)
 	- docker-compose up -d --build --force-recreate -t 0

+4.1) If docker raises some errors:
+    - retry command using sudo
+    - type on terminal "sudo service docker start" and retry command

+5) Open the browser and choose to go to:
+    - 172.25.0.2:5002 to see all the available HTTP routes
+    - 172.25.0.2:5002/index to use the tool

-5) To shutdown containers with docker-compose use command:
+6) To shutdown containers with docker-compose use command:
 	- docker-compose down